Fleynaro/SDA/README.md

 # What is it?
 SDA is a rich cross-platform tool for reverse engineering that focused firstly on analysis of computer games.
 I'm trying to create a mix of the Ghidra, Cheat Engine and x64dbg.
 My tool will combine static and dynamic analysis of programs.

 Now SDA is being developed.
+You can use it only as demo as there are many bugs and there is much to do.

 # Features
 SDA has the features: